Docs / Lua / Callbacks

 Project the full match state into what this player should see.
 Hide opponent cards, enemy positions out of sight, hidden rolls.
 Called whenever a client asks for the current state (on reconnect, on view refresh).

-function game.get_state(player_id, state)
+function get_state(player_id, state)

 return {